The How and Why of the New Raven Tools

 The blog also got its own design with some significant improvements.
 We can now feature a post for as long as we want and show three times the number of headlines without overwhelming readers.

-Several months back, we began a refresh of the Customer Care section.
+Several months back, we began a refresh of the Help Desk.
 That refresh is where we first created the tasks that became core elements of the entire site redesign.

-Why the need for three different designs for the website, blog and Customer Care center?
+Why the need for three different designs for the website, blog and Help Desk?
 Because each type of visitor has different goals or tasks.

 - The marketing site is for evaluating Raven for purchase.